MahdiAjam/django-testing/README.md

 # drf-api-tracking

 `drf-api-tracking` is a Django and DRF package that logs Django Rest Framework requests to the database.
-This package provides a Django model and a DRF view mixin that work together to track request/response details for improved monitoring and debugging.
+This package provides a Django model and a DRF view mixin that work together to track request/response details for improved monitoring and debugging. this project is based on drf-api-tracking (you can found it https://github.com/lingster/drf-api-tracking).

 ## Features
 - Logs detailed information about each request and response cycle.